truongphamnguyen/daimil-midterm-project/README.md

 ## **Overview**
 OkCupid is a U.S.-based, international operating online dating, friendship, and formerly also a social networking website and application.
 It was launched in January 19th, 2004 by a group a developers from Harvard University.
 It is currently owned by Match Group which also owns Tinder, Hinge, Plenty of Fish and many other popular dating apps and sites.

-OkCupid is a dating platform that is similiar to other dating app such as Tinder, but rather provided a game feel, it also feels like a social networking sites.
+OkCupid is a dating platform that is similiar to other dating app such as Tinder, but rather provided a game feel dating app, it also feels like a social networking sites.
 OkCupid is considered to be a dating platform designed to be less centered on physical appearance.
-Despite that facts, the dating world however proving a completely rather otherwise picture.
-We are in this data exploring quest, mainly focus on the data and graph (that is the most picture thing I could provided).
+Despite that facts, the dating world however proving a rather otherwise picture.
+We are in this data exploring quest, mainly focus on its data and graph.
 ## **The Data Set**
 This dataset was created with the use of a python script that pulled the data from public profiles on www.okcupid.com.
-It compromises of 59946 user profiles, which includes people within a 25 mile radius of San Francisco.
+It compromises of 59946 user profiles, which only includes people within a 25 mile radius of San Francisco.

 The dataset categorize user profiles with 31 different columns:
 - 21 of which columns are user's natural consistent attribute (things that biographically distingushed between person) such as a person's `age`, `sex`, `height`, `education`, `ethnicity`, `speaks`, ... etc. The full table is at below:

-- 10 of which columns in the name of `essay0`, `essay1`, `essay2`, ... `essay9` etc. are pre-made questions that a user could answer in which to make their profiles stand out and/or find their potential match.
+- 10 of which columns in the name of `essay0`, `essay1`, `essay2`, ... `essay9` etc. are pre-made questions that a user could answer in which to make their profiles stand out and unique with purpose of attracting soul-mates.
 OkCupid engine also use this data to find and/or recommend matchs, such finding might be outside the scope of this analysis.
 The meaning of each "essay" columns is listed as below:

 <table>
 <tr><td>